aerogear/graphback/packages/graphql-migrations/README.md

 ## Runtime

-In runtime, there are 4 database initialization strategies which are defined in the client application.
+In runtime, there are two database initialization strategies which are defined in the client application.

 ### Strategies

 - `DropCreateDatabaseAlways` - Drops and creates the database every time the application is run.
-- `CreateDatabaseIfNotExists` - Only creates the database if it doesn't exist.
-- `DropCreateDatabaseIfChanges` - Drop and recreate the database if there are changes in your schema.
 - `UpdateDatabaseIfChanges` - Only update the database when your input schema has been changed.

 ### Configuration